hotosm/damage-assessment-infra/Documentation/03 Infrastructure/02 Storage.md

 ## Storage Accounts

-Four storage accounts are included in the default solution.
+Four storage accounts are included in the solution.
 Separate storage accounts are implemented to allow configuration of different permissions and storage lifecycle policies.

 - Backup (database backups)
 - Configuration (JSON configuration files used by the Logic Apps)